 Research Assistant II

-Passionate to inspire action through research, Allison has dedicated her personal and professional career to health research surrounding preventive health models, well-being for the whole family, and advancing health equity and environmental justice.
+Passionate to inspire action through research, Allison has dedicated her personal and professional life to health research surrounding preventive health models, well-being for the whole family, and advancing health equity and environmental justice.
 She is co-lead in the Data Analytics Core and supports the Research Training and Leadership Development Core.
-Allison also manages HDI’s student leadership program and collaborates with community partners.
-Prior to her current role, Allison led program evaluations, institutional research, and continuous quality improvement efforts across statewide, university, and organizations.
+Allison also manages HDI’s student leadership programs, strategic communications, and supports the Radical Healing Coalition.

 Hughes, M., Joslyn, A., Wojton, M., O’Reilly, M., Dworkin, P.H.
 (2016).
 Connecting Vulnerable Children and Families to Community-Based Programs Strengthens Parents’ Perceptions of Protective Factors.
 Infants and Young Children, 29, 116–129.